 Students already pursuing a degree in any college at UC can add the certificate to their program.
 Be sure to submit a declaration of the certificate program using our online form.

 In addition, you must meet with the program director so that they are aware that you are pursuing the certificate and can advise you appropriately.
 Do this early enough to avoid delay in obtaining your certificate.

 Students not currently pursuing a degree may declare the certificate after establishing non-matriculated status.

 Brian Robert Calfano

-Interim Head, Department of Journalism , A&S Political Science
+Interim Head, Department of Journalism , A&S School of Public and International A

 Books: God Talk: Experimenting with the Religious Causes of Public Opinion (Temple U. Press), Assessing MENA Political Reform, Post Arab Spring (Lexington), A Matter of Discretion: The Political Behavior of Catholic Priests in the U.S. and Ireland (Rowman and Littlefield), Muslims, Identity, and American Politics (Routledge), Understanding Muslim Political Life in America (Temple U. Press) Human Relations Commissions (Columbia U. Press), Exploring the Public Effects of Religious Communication on Politics (U. of Michigan Press), and The American Professor Pundit (Palgrave).
 Dr. Calfano has 55 peer-reviewed articles in journals across political science, urban politics, journalism, sociology, and criminology.